Alpine

 |

 Snow covered glacier travel skills, practising building snow anchors, crevasse rescue, route choice / probing for crevasses.
-The day is spent with a journey across either the Vallee Blanche, Pointe Lachenal and the Col du Midi, or on the Argentiere glacier basin.
+The day is spent with a journey across either the Vallee Blanche, Pointe Lachenal and the Col du Midi, or practising crevasse rescue.
 The day is essential for your acclimatisation before your main ascent.
 Guiding ratio 1:6 (max).
 Evening

 theory session / meeting with course hosts: click